fujiokayu/grepIntel/memory-bank/activeContext.md

 - Implementing batch processing to analyze multiple vulnerabilities at once, reducing API calls.
 Using fixed-size batching with plans to explore vulnerability type-based grouping in the future.
 This improves execution time and optimizes token usage.
 - Optimizing regex patterns by combining similar patterns to improve performance while maintaining detection capabilities
 - Adding execution time measurement to provide performance metrics for users
+- Improved report template design: Adopted an approach that embeds language-specific content directly in templates instead of hardcoding in code
+- Implemented conditional content: Introduced conditional sections to display only existing vulnerability types, improving report readability

 ## Verification Practices
 - When running verification tests, use the following command-line options: